Driving the Burr Trail Updated: 04.01.2018

 At a crossroads of trails, Alan and I stop again to stretch our legs and explore.
 Desert cactus and wildflowers are blooming.
 And we see a few RV’s and tents scattered about in anticipation of Memorial Day weekend.

 The pavement turns to dirt at the western boundary of Capitol Reef National Park—31.2 miles from Boulder.
 It’s the turn-around point for today’s drive on the Burr Trail.
+Up until this point, this has been an easy drive on a paved road that we highly recommend for exploring one of the most remote areas of the wild West.
+The experience will reward you with a look at the beauty and ruggedness of southern Utah.

 Parking at a scenic viewpoint, we get out of the car again.
 To say that the landscape is dramatic is an understatement.
 Unfortunately for us, the cloudy weather limits the colorful scene folks usually see.
 But despite the photographic conditions, amazing geological formations spread out before us: the west side of Waterpocket Fold—a 100-mile bend in the earth’s crust—the Henry Mountains and beyond to the mesas and buttes of Glen Canyon National Recreation Area.

-Although we’re turning around, the road continues across the Waterpocket Fold, down a set of hairpin turns, part of the original cattle trail known as the Burr Trail, until a junction.
+Although we’re turning around, the road continues across the Waterpocket Fold, down a set of spectscular hairpin turns, part of the original cattle trail known as the Burr Trail, until a junction.
 The left turn, Notom Road, takes visitors on a scenic jaunt to Highway 24 near Torrey, Utah.

 But it’s the right turn that Alan and I would like to take one day.
 The road continues to Bull Frog at Lake Powell.
-Driving the Burr Trail from Boulder to Bull Frog is a 67.4-mile journey that includes a ferry ride across Lake Powell.
+Driving the Burr Trail Scenic Backway from Boulder to Bull Frog is a 67.4-mile journey that includes a ferry ride across Lake Powell.
 Leave it to us to seek out the more off-the-beaten-path travel option in a remote part of Utah.

 The National Park Services has published a mile by mile description of the Burr Trail.